OXY2DEV/markview.nvim/README.md

 > This plugin is in it's alpha stage and may go through breaking changes.

 >[!CAUTION]
-> If you are using `presets¢` then you should stop using them.
+> If you are using `presets` then you should stop using them.
 Presets are going to get reworked in the coming updates so to prevent things from accidentally breaking please refrain for using them.

 >[!IMPORTANT]
 > Highlights now use `PascalCase` so it is recommended to change your highlight group names to PascalCase.
 But don't worry, the previous names using `Markview_` are still supported!